 Like all those occupying positions of trust, company directors cannot improperly use their position of power.
-However, what constitutes a director’s misuse of office can sometimes be confusing.
-This article explains the proper purpose obligation imposed upon directors and sets out the penalties for breaching the obligations.
+However, it can be confusing when considering what actually constitutes a director’s misuse of office.
+This article explains the proper purpose obligation that is imposed upon directors and sets out the penalties for breaching these obligations.

 What is the Proper Purpose Duty?

 Directors are required to exercise their powers for a proper purpose.
 A purpose is proper if it is motivated by the desire to benefit the company.
-All actions founded on it thus become a permissible and appropriate use of directorial powers.
+All actions founded on it, therefore, become a permissible and appropriate use of directorial powers.

 The substance of the proper purpose duty in each source of law is substantially the same.
-However, the penalties for breaching the duty differ depending on whether a party undertook legal action in equity or under statute.
+However, the penalties for breaching the duty differ depending on whether a party breach either their fiduciary duties or breached the Act.

 Proper Purpose Rule

 The proper purpose rule states that if a director uses their power for reasons other than the benefit of the company, it is improper.
-The director has failed in fulfilled in their fiduciary duty to the organisation.
-That is, their obligation to act in good faith for the benefit of it.
+The director has failed in fulfilling their fiduciary duties to the organisation.
+That is, their obligation to act in good faith and for the benefit of it.

 Most commonly, improper actions by directors involve those motivated by the desire to secure a private gain or advantage.
-Of course, that is not the only way that a director can inappropriately use their office.
+However, this is not the only way that a director can inappropriately use their office.
 Without the founding principle of the benefit of the company, any action could be improper.
-If a court needs to determine if a director has breached the duty, it uses a two-tiered process.
+If a court needs to determine if a director has breached the duty, it uses a two-tiered process:

-First, it establishes the ultimate purpose of the power used.
-The court answers the question: why does the power exist?
-In identifying the parameters of the power, it necessarily defines inappropriate reasons to employ that power.
+First, the court establishes the ultimate purpose of the power used.
+It questions why the power exists in the first place.
+In identifying the parameters of the power, the court defines any inappropriate reasons to employ that power.

-Second, and building on the first answer, the court determines if the purpose that specifically motivated the director in question lies within the range of appropriate objects for that power.
+The court then determines if the purpose that motivated the director in question lies within the range of appropriate objects for that power.

-A director or board of directors can use any power for several different purposes.
-In these cases, a court examines all motivations and determines what mainly inspired the use of power.
-The court does this using the ‘but for’ test: but for the existence of an improper motivation, would the director still have exercised their power?
-An answer in the negative for this question would be interpreted as a breach of duty.
+A director or board of directors can use their powers for several different purposes.
+In these cases, a court examines all motivations and determines what mainly inspired the use of the power in question.
+The court questions whether if it were not but for having an improper motivation, would the director still have exercised their power? if not, the director has breached their duty.

 Consequences of Breach

-The remedies available for misuse of office differ depending on whether a party takes action in equity (under civil law) or under statute.
-In equity, the only party who can bring an action against a director is the company.
+The consequences for misuse of office differ depending on whether a party takes action under the fiduciary duties or the Act.
+Under the fiduciary duties, the only party who can bring an action against a director is the company.
 If they are successful, a court can order:

-- Equitable compensation: to put the company in the position it would have been without breach and its resulting loss;
+- equitable compensation: which puts the company in the position it would have been without breach and its resulting loss;